Paralympic Games: From Rehabilitation for War Wounded to a Celebration of Diversity

 More than two decades after Tokyo (1964), the Seoul Games (1988) provided an opportunity to once again hold the Olympic and Paralympic Games at the same venue—something that hadn't happened since 1964.

 In 1989, the creation of the International Paralympic Committee (IPC) completed the alignment with the Olympic movement and paved the way for a single event organized in partnership with the IOC: the Olympic and Paralympic Games (OPG) would henceforth be held at the same venue.
-This requirement would not ultimately be enforced until 1996 in Atlanta; the 1992 Paralympic Games took place in both Barcelona (for athletes with physical disabilities) and Madrid (for athletes with intellectual disabilities), while the Olympic Games were held in Barcelona.
+This requirement was not actually enforced until 1996 in Atlanta; the 1992 Paralympic Games were held in both Barcelona (for athletes with physical disabilities) and Madrid (for athletes with intellectual disabilities), while the Olympic Games took place in Barcelona.

 A desire to play like everyone else

-The integration movement, however, is not yet complete and remains a source of tension.
-In 1995, the federation of deaf athletes decided to withdraw, opting instead for competitions among deaf people who wish to celebrate their unique culture, or—for the most accomplished athletes—participation in the Olympic Games.
-Deaf athletes have, in fact, never competed in the Paralympic Games.
+However, the integration process is not yet complete and remains a source of tension.
+In 1995, the federation of deaf athletes decided to withdraw, opting instead for competitions among deaf people who wish to affirm their unique culture, or—for the most accomplished athletes—participation in the Olympic Games.
+Deaf athletes have, in fact, never participated in the Paralympic Games.

-At the same time, although athletes with intellectual disabilities competed in the Paralympic Games for the first time in 1992, their participation was not without controversy.
-During the basketball tournament in Sydney (2000), it turned out that several players on the Spanish team that won the tournament did not, in fact, have an intellectual disability.
-The gold medal was returned, and, unsure of how to ensure reliable selection of this type of athlete, the IPC suspended their participation.
+At the same time, although athletes with intellectual disabilities competed in the Paralympic Games for the first time in 1992, their participation was not without its problems.
+During the basketball tournament in Sydney (2000), it turned out that several players on the Spanish team that won the tournament did not, in fact, have a cognitive disability.
+The gold medal was returned, and, unsure of how to ensure a reliable selection process for these athletes, the IPC suspended their participation.
 It wasn’t until London (2012) that they were reinstated.

-The desire to practice “like everyone else” creates a unifying force that gradually leads to a break from the medical world.
-Paradoxically, the aspiration to conform compels us to devise tailored challenges in which everyone can showcase their abilities.
+The desire to practice “like everyone else” creates a unifying force that gradually leads to a break with the medical world.
+Paradoxically, the aspiration to conform to the norm compels us to devise tailored challenges in which each person can showcase their abilities.

 Sylvain Ferez, Associate Professor (HDR), Sociology, University of Montpellier and Sébastien Ruffie, Professor of Social Sciences, University of the Antilles